Welcome to Carmi-White County Unit#5 (#BulldogPride)

 - quality education is Carmi-White County C.U.S.D.
 No 5's top priority.

 To find out more about our district, CLICK HERE to see various indicators showing how well Carmi-White County Unit #5 is doing!

 Beginning November 16, students, teachers and parents across Illinois will have an opportunity to participate in the fourth annual statewide Illinois 5Essentials Survey.
 This survey is designed to generate a detailed picture of the inner workings of your child’s school.
 As a parent, this opportunity will allow you to share your thoughts on the important elements of school effectiveness in a survey about your child’s school.

 On behalf of the Illinois State Board of Education, the Illinois 5Essentials Survey will be administered online by UChicago Impact at the University of Chicago.
 The survey gathers data related to five indicators that can predict important student outcomes, including improved attendance and larger test score gains.
 These five indicators that affect and predict school success are:

 Additionally, your district has chosen to provide the optional 5Essentials parent survey.
-If at least 20 percent of parents complete this survey, a parent supplement will also be generated.
+If at least 20 percent of Carmi-White County High School parents complete this survey, a parent supplement will also be generated.
 The parent data will not be reported on the State Report Card.

 Your participation in the parent portion of the survey will help us understand the conditions at your child’s school and guide improvement.
 Your identity and survey responses will be kept completely confidential and will never be connected to you or your child.

-The Illinois 5Essentials Survey will be conducted January 12 through March 13, 2015.
+The Illinois 5Essentials Survey will be conducted November 15 through January 18, 2019.
 To take the survey please visit https://survey.5-essentials.org/Illinois/ and select the appropriate survey to begin.